-The Responsible Sourcing programme, integrated in our procurement processes, was initiated in 2002 and covers all global suppliers to Novo Nordisk.
-Corporate Procurement is responsible for coordinating and driving the Responsible Sourcing programme and is supported by Responsible Sourcing audits and local Responsible Sourcing experts at our strategic production sites.
+The Responsible Sourcing Programme was developed initially in 2002 and has since then been updated regularly to provide a comprehensive guidance of our requirements for responsible business conduct towards suppliers, consistent with applicable laws and internationally recognized standards.
+All supplier partners engaged with Novo Nordisk are expected to act with integrity and adhere to the Responsible Sourcing Standards.
+Global Procurement is responsible for coordinating and driving the Responsible Sourcing programme into daily operations and is supported by Responsible Sourcing audits and local Responsible Sourcing experts at our strategic production sites.

-Based on our annual supply chain risk assessment, audit findings, engagement with suppliers and input from experts and peers, we have defined the following main risk areas in our supply chain in 2022: 1.
+Based on our annual supply chain risk assessment, audit findings, engagement with suppliers and input from experts and peers, we have defined the following main risk areas in our supply chain in 2023: 1.
 Worker safety and emergency preparedness, 2.
 Safe and responsible handling of waste and environmental resources and 3.
 Working hours, time off and leave.
 These main risk areas are reflected in our Responsible Sourcing risk model, which identifies high risk suppliers based on country, annual spend and the types of activities which are known to present responsible business risks.